Table of Contents

 4. How can I find jobs in Germany?

 Search our listings filtered for Germany.
-Focus on industries where Volkswagen, Siemens, Deutsche Bank are active, and consider that the 75.6% employment rate suggests strong competition for positions.
+Focus on industries where Volkswagen, Siemens, Deutsche Bank are active, and consider that the 75.6% employment rate suggests moderate competition for positions.

 5. What should I know about working in Germany?